YenShuoHuang/BREEZE/README.md

 ---

 ### `2.6_Avoidance_Routing.ipynb` — Avoidance Route Mapping Application
+Prior to this notebook, a series of QGIS operations are required but not included in this repository.
+These include creating buffer zones along soft mobility routes, splitting routes into segments of suitable length, and extracting raster values per segment using the Zonal Statistics function in QGIS.
 Implements **Section 2.6** of the paper.
 Builds the interactive web-based avoidance routing application with dual UTCI threshold analysis (26 °C and 32 °C).
 Pipeline steps:
 1. **Segment-level exposure aggregation** — reads UTCI and AQI rasters, computes mean exposure per 50 m soft mobility segment within a 7 m buffer; supports dual UTCI thresholds and timeline data collection
 2. **IDW heatmap generation** — produces smooth 10 m x 10 m exposure surfaces (heat, air pollution, greenery) via Inverse Distance Weighting with enforced common bounds
 3. **Avoidance routing** — integrates with the OpenRouteService API; avoids segments exceeding UTCI 26 °C or 32 °C or AQI 50, based on user-defined avoidance rates and SVF threshold